-The flowers are small, about 1/3 inch wide with a yellow funnelform corolla with 5 to 7 lobes spread when open and are streaked or dotted with black or reddish-brown resin canals.
+The flowers are small, bisexual, about 1/3 inch wide with a yellow funnelform corolla with 5 to 7 lobes (sometimes 9) that spread when open and are streaked or dotted with black or reddish-brown resin canals.
 The five stamens with their yellow filaments and anthers are twice as long as the corolla and this helps create the ball-like effect of the thyrse.
-The style single and is greenish-yellow and also protrudes.
+The single style is greenish-yellow and also protrudes.
 Staminodes (false stamens) are absent.
-The corolla is twice the length of the green calyx which also has 5 to 7 lobes and is also streaked or dotted with resin canals.
+The corolla is twice the length of the green calyx which also has 5 to 7 (9) lobes and is also streaked or dotted with resin canals.

-Seed: Mature flowers produce a small seed capsule containing several seeds that are shaken loose when mature by wind action on the stem.
+Seed: Mature flowers produce a small 2-3 mm globular seed capsule containing several seeds that are shaken loose when mature by wind action on the stem.
 Seeds are very small, need light for germination and also at least 60 days of cold stratification, or surface sow in the Fall and overwinter.

 Habitat: Tufted Loosestrife grows in wet soils of marshes, bogs, and shallow water areas from a rhizomatous root system that is quite shallow, sometimes right at the surface.
 It likes wet feet and full sun.